tejalsakore/python/lecture-11/lecture-11.md

 else :
   print("B is greater than to A ")
 ```
+💻Above code will result as : A is greater than B

 ## 🏠 HomeWork
 >🚁Write a program to check whether applicant is eligible for voting or not using if statments.
 >🛰️Write a program to cheak whether entered number is even ir odd by using if-else statment.

+###  💡Difference between = and == operators in Python

+The “ = ” is an assignment operator is used to assign the value on the right to the variable on the left.

+The ‘==’ operator checks whether the two given operands are equal or not.

 ## 🔗 Some Useful Links